I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 Adeline’s heart fluttered as she dipped into a practiced curtsey, her gaze rising to meet the Duke’s.
 Adrian offered a measured bow, his expression composed, yet she caught the briefest flicker of interest in his eyes.
 But just as quickly, he turned to Evelyn, barely sparing Adeline another glance—as if determined to remain unaffected by her presence.

-Adrian grinned as he looked at Evelyn.
+He grinned as he looked at Evelyn.
 “Little Evie!
 I think the last time I visited, you were trying to learn how to read La Belle et la Bête.
 Comment est ton français ces jours-ci?”

 “Je suis un naturel, Votre Grâce.”
 Evelyn’s smile stretched with unmistakable pride.

-Adrian nodded with approval.
+Approval gleamed in Adrian’s eyes.
 “Fantastique.
 When you make your debut, I’ll have to invite you and your brother to my box at Drury Lane.
 There’s a French troupe that performs during the Season, and I’m sure you’ll enjoy their style of theater.”

 “What your brother means,” she began, keeping her tone even, “is that every culture has its own traditions, ones that might hold meaning only in France.
 The theater offers all manner of performances—musicals, dramas, comedies—and he simply wants to ensure it is something you would enjoy.”